MetaNames/sdk/README.md

 This library is specifically designed to work with the Partisia Blockchain, making it simple to integrate and manage DNS features.
 With this library, you can easily register a domain, handle domain records, and ensure seamless domain name resolution.

 ## Documentation
-The documentation for the project can be found in the [wiki](https://github.com/MetaNames/sdk/wiki) and the [auto generated documentation](https://metanames.github.io/sdk/).
+The documentation for the project can be found in the [official docs](https://docs.metanames.app) and the [auto generated documentation](https://metanames.github.io/sdk/).